|Press the champagne button|

 For desserts we ordered the two souffles, a sour cherry souffle and a strawberry and cream souffle.
 The latter was served with strawberry coulis and pouring scream.
 It was sooo good I licked it all up and had some of E’s for added measure.
 She didnt like her sour cherry souffle as much because she was expecting something more akin to a fondant ( this was her first ever souffle).

 |Strawberry coulis and pouring cream flowing through the soufflé|

 Show me the money

 An evening of 3 courses , 4 glasses of champagne and a glass of Vin de Constance nicknamed Africa’s greatest sweet wine because Napoleon Bonaparte used to have it shipped to his death bed while he was exiled in St Helena, resulted in a bill of about £197 including service charge.
-It may be a bill worthy of an emperor, however the experience was worth every penny.
+It may be a bill worthy of an emperor, however dinner at this luxury Russian restaurant was worth every penny.